Berea Presbyterian Church at 108

 In the 1890s, Mary Jane Thompson, a freedwoman, began teaching reading, writing, and the Bible to African American children, using the basement of St. Louis' Washington-Compton Presbyterian Church.
 The school grew into a mission church, and was formally organized by the Presbytery of St. Louis in 1898 as Leonard Avenue Presbyterian Church.
 In 1908 the congregation's first full-time pastor, Selden Parr, moved the church to Pine Street and rechristened it Berea Presbyterian Church.

-By the early 1960s Berea had moved out of Midtown to Compton Heights and had become, by its own description, "an all-black congregation surrounded by a deteriorating all-black residential area."
+By the early 1960s Berea had moved out of Midtown to the Mill Creek Valley and had become, by its own description, "an all-black congregation surrounded by a deteriorating all-black residential area."
 The city of St. Louis' urban-renewal programs then tore down much of the surrounding neighborhood, erecting mixed-income housing which attracted new white residents.
 Wedged between the campuses of Saint Louis University and Harris Teacher's College to the west, and the remaining older homes to the east, Berea's pastor, Carl Dudley aimed to reorient the congregation toward both communities.
 The congregation self-consciously adopted the signs of a "first-century Christianity," hanging a fisherman's net in the chancel, erecting a rustic wooden cross, and commissioning rough ceramic communion ware.

 By 1970, much of Berea's membership had dispersed, but remained loyal to the congregation, traveling each Sunday from as far as East St. Louis, Ill. and the St. Louis County suburbs, some 20 miles away.